 Families: An Introduction

-Infants and toddlers develop and learn within all types of families and family members are the most important people in young children’s lives.
-When caregivers understand families as a system and the impact of parenting in early childhood, they are better able to develop partnerships with families and to help create an environment that meets the needs of each infant and toddler in their care.
+Family members are the most important people in young children’s lives, and impact how infants and toddlers develop and learn.
+To effectively develop partnerships with families and to help create an environment that meets the needs of each infant and toddler in their care, it is important for caregivers to understand families as a system and the impact of parenting in early childhood.
 This lesson shares perspectives for understanding families and provides an introduction to family-centered practice.

 Promoting Family Engagement